ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

    ros2 launch nav2_ground_consistency_demo full_stack.launch.py 2>&1 | grep -v "SampleConsensus"

-You should see Gazebo launch with Husky in the Baylands world.
+You should see Gazebo launch with Husky in Baylands world.

 .. image:: images/Navigation2_with_Ground_Consistency/husky_in_baylands.png
    :width: 700px